k2-fsa/icefall/egs/wenetspeech4tts/TTS/README.md

 # F5-TTS-Semantic-Token

 ./f5-tts contains the code for training F5-TTS-Semantic-Token.
 We replaced the text tokens in F5-TTS with pretrained cosyvoice2 semantic tokens.

-We observed faster convergence and better prosody modeling results by doing this.
+During inference, we use the pretrained CosyVoice2 LLM to predict the semantic tokens for target audios.
+We observed that this approach leads to faster convergence and improved prosody modeling results.

 Generated samples and training logs of wenetspeech basic 7k hours data can be found [here](https://huggingface.co/yuekai/f5-tts-semantic-token-small-wenetspeech4tts-basic/tree/main).